The HOUSTON JANUARY 15-16 PUBLIC SPEAKING CLASS IS ALMOST FULL! RESERVE YOUR SPOT NOW

-The fastest and easiest way to eliminate public speaking fear is to insert more examples and stories into your formal presentations or PowerPoint Slideshows.
+One of the absolute fastest and easiest ways to reduce your public speaking fear is to insert more examples and stories into your formal presentations or PowerPoints.
 When participants in public speaking classes are first introduced to this technique, many of them will often resist the advice.
-They say, “My presentations are technical (or numbers oriented or academic.)
+They say, “My presentations are technical (or numbers oriented or academic.
 So my audience isn’t really into stories.”

-When a presenter has this attitude, he/she is missing out on a fantastic opportunity.
+When a presenter has this attitude, they are missing out on a fantastic opportunity.
 Stories will make their presentations easier to follow and understand, more memorable, and easier to deliver.
 Your audience not only wants examples, but they also expect examples to help them better understand your content.

 In this post, we’ll show you a few ways that stories are your friend during a presentation.
 They allow you to share your experience with the audience.
 This experience is what makes you the expert!